amovfx/lifeguide/03_purpose/environment/future.md

 THe fourth industrial revolution, bitcoin and climate change.
 This is important to understand because you will want to pick what you master so your purpose so aligns with what society demands.

+#Resources

+Jeremy Rifkins

+Ray Kurzawiel and other futurists